garvitjain94/lords_mobile/README.md

 This repo will house python scripts for automating tasks in the LORDS MOBILE mobile game.
 Have started with pyautogui module to automate clicks on the screen.The first script hit_monster.py has been developed on my mac and hence hard coded values can be found.

+INSPIRATION: The following tasks were identified as potential good candidates for automation, and perhaps reduce constant manual instructions:
-INSPIRATION: During guild fest, we often land at tasks like hit monsters.
-I use this opportunity to increase EXP of heroes which haven't maxed out yet...which means 8-10 hits per lvl1 monster.
-Doing this manually seems mundane and hence the source of inspiration.
+- During guild fest, we often land at tasks like hit monsters.
+I use this opportunity to increase EXP of heroes which haven't maxed out yet...which means 8-10 hits per monster.
+All clicks based execution, so could be automated.
+- One of the quests in guild fest is send helps.
+Guild members can help each other by generating helps thereby speeding up the process of completion of the task.
+So the member who gets the task of "send help" needs to constantly press "Help All" button.
+The guild members helping need to first put a building to upgrade, ask for help and then cancel the upgrade.
+So much clicking could be easily automated.
+- Especially during KvK, players relying on resources gathering for points need to constantly monitor the troops out on gathering to avoid any wounded/dead soldiers in case of an attack.
+Getting audio alerts in such scenarios means no more such worries.
+Poof!

 REQUIREMENTS:
 - python3 installation : https://realpython.com/installing-python/